sematext/spm-agent-nodejs/README.md

 This is the [Node.js monitoring](https://sematext.com/integrations/nodejs-monitoring) agent for [Sematext Cloud](https://sematext.com/cloud).

-The following information is collected and transmitted to SPM (Cloud or On-Premises version):
+The following information is collected and transmitted to Sematext:

 - OS Metrics (CPU / Mem)
 - Process Memory